furkancanby/mutantmonkey/README.md

-# perimelis - TCP Bidirectional Bandwidth Test
+# mutantmonkey - TCP Bidirectional Bandwidth Test

 <br/>
 It is a bidirectional (full-duplex) bandwidth test. <br/>